A model for neural activity in the absence of external stimuli: Proof of Theorem

-We start giving a lower bound to the probability of there is no spikes when the system starts with a initial condition small enough. \begin{prop} Let $(\U(t))_{t\in \R}$ be the Markov process whose the generator is given by (\ref{geradorU}), $\U^{max}(t)= \max \{\U_i(t), i \in \cN\}$ be the maximum potential of the system at time $t$ and $\T_1$ as defined in (\ref{defdisp}).
-Suppose that $\varphi$ satisfies the Assumption 1.
-If $\alpha>0$, then
+We shall explore this equation many times.
+We start giving a lower bound to the probability that no spikes occur when the system starts from initial configurations bounded. \begin{prop} Let $(\U(t))_{t\in \R}$ be the Markov process whose the generator is given by (\ref{geradorU}) and $\T_1$ as defined in (\ref{defdisp}).
+Suppose that the spiking rate $\varphi$ is differentiable at $0$ and satisfies Assumption \ref{a1}.
+For any $r>0$, if $\alpha>0$, then